The insider advice on this page is from two of Wendy’s Trusted Travel Experts for India: Sanjay Saxena of Nomadic Expeditions

 For lunch during a busy day, stop at Juggernaut, the city’s current reigning king of South Indian cusine.
 (Fun fact: The English word juggernaut traces its origin to the South Indian temple Jagannatha’s annual stone chariot festival.)
 I’m partial to their Juggernaut South Indian Thaal, but their masala dosas are also perfect.

 If you are hankering for some western cuisine, head to Fio Country Kitchen & Bar for an Italian meal al fresco.
 You must try their prawn appetizer, pan-seared and infused with a garlic saffron sauce.

 I’ve usually steered travelers clear of street food, but chaat, the tapas-style spicy treats you typically find in northern India, are now being safely offered in some restaurants.
 Dahi bhala is a local favorite: chickpea flour balls that are fried and then soaked in yogurt (dahi) mixed with tamarind sauce and a healthy dose of various spices; try them at Natraj Restaurant in Old Delhi.
 I’m also a fan of papri chaat, or Indian nachos: crispy chips made from refined wheat flour and topped with chickpeas, crumbled potato, diced onions, and cilantro.

 Meal worth the splurge

-Varq, at the Taj Mahal Hotel, is my new favorite.
+Varq, at the Taj Mahal Hotel and helmed by the always-perfect Chef Rajesh, is my favorite.
 The eclectic cuisine is anchored in traditional cooking, but with a mix of foreign ingredients (lobster, sea bass), local organic produce, and a profusion of Indian spices.
 You must get the chicken gandheri, a chicken kebab wrapped around sugarcane and served in a tall glass with mango chutney.

 Prime picnic spot